pcbrendel/pcbrendel.github.io/aboutme.md

 ---

-I am the Global Data Strategist for [Gallup](http://www.gallup.com/home.aspx) and am a big fan of the [R programming language](https://cran.r-project.org).
+I serve as the Global Data Strategist for [Gallup](http://www.gallup.com/home.aspx) and am a big fan of the [R programming language](https://cran.r-project.org).
 I also moonlight as a baseball researcher and have consulted for several Major League teams.

 My public baseball research can mostly be found at [The Hardball Times](http://www.hardballtimes.com/author/billpetti/).